MontiCore/EmbeddedMontiArc/doc/GettingStarted.md

 after the download phase.
 In most cases, `to` should be `resources` as this denotes the root for EmbeddedMontiArcStudio's resources.

+Running `yarn install` again will result in the artifact being downloaded and extracted.

 In the following, let us assume that a developer has a bundled application named `visualization-emam`.
 Following the above guide, the next step would be the creation of a ZIP archive with the following structure: